 - Phoenix is the capital of Arizona and is colloquially known as the “Valley of the Sun.”

-- Phoenix is home to nearly 1.6 million people, making it the fifth most populated city in the United States.
+- Phoenix is home to over 1.3 million people, making it the fifth most populated city in the United States.

-- The cost of living in Phoenix is 5% less than the national average.
+- The cost of living in Phoenix is slightly less than the national average.